kinnala/scikit-fem/paper/paper.md

 # Summary

-Partial differential equations (PDEs)—such as Navier–Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics—are the basic building blocks of modern physics and engineering.
-Finite element method (FEM) is a flexible computational technique for the discretization and solution of PDEs, especially in the case of complex spatial domains.
+Partial differential equations (PDEs)—such as the Navier–Stokes equations in fluid mechanics, the Maxwell equations in electromagnetism, and the Schrödinger equation in quantum mechanics—are the basic building blocks of modern physics and engineering.
+The finite element method (FEM) is a flexible computational technique for the discretization and solution of PDEs, especially in the case of complex spatial domains.